slatedocs/slate/source/includes/reference/_recipients.md

 <li>Owned by customer</li>
 </ul>

-Owned by customer is a boolen to flag whetehr this recipient is the same entity (person or business) as th eone sending the funds. i.e. A user sending money to thier own account in another country/currency.
+Owned by customer is a boolen to flag whether this recipient is the same entity (person or business) as the one sending the funds. i.e. A user sending money to thier own account in another country/currency.
 This can be used to separate these recipients in your UI.

 **2) Bank account data**